aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 The MinION basecaller produces one file per read, which includes the time series of the measured ionic current used for basecalling, the basecalled template and complement read sequences, and the consensus 2D reads.

 #### bas.h5 and bax.h5
 The PacBio RS II system produces three `bax.h5` files and a `bas.h5` per SMRT cell.
 The three `bax.h5` files correspond to the first, second and third part of the movie capturing the SMRT cell.
 The `bas.h5` file contains metadata.
-PacBio announced a change of data format to more classcial `.bam` files for the next platform (called *Sequel*), however all data produced by the RS II platform will be still in the `.h5` formats we are going to work with.
+PacBio announced a change of data format to more classcial `.bam` files for the next platform (called *Sequel*), however all data produced by the RS II platform will be still in the `.h5` formats you are going to work with.

 ### Tools
 All used tools are already installed on Vital-IT.
 Before the first use, you will just need to load the package.